 If you’d like to test the SEO waters before deciding whether to invest, I recommend Neil Patel’s free SEO Unlocked course.
 It will give you a basic idea of how search engine optimization works and whether it’s a career you’d like to try.

-3. Tax Preparation Services
+3. Start Your Own Tax Preparation Service

 If you love both numbers and research, tax preparation could be the perfect side-hustle for you.